robusta-dev/robusta/docs/playbook-reference/triggers/prometheus.rst

     .. admonition:: Example

         Run the ``ps aux`` command when HostHighCpuLoad fires.
-Output will be sent as a :ref:`Robusta notification <Sending Notifications>`.
+Output will be sent as a :ref:`Robusta notification <sinks-overview>`.
 The node on which the command executes will be selected according to the alert labels.

         .. code-block:: yaml